alinex/node-validator/README.md

 References
 -------------------------------------------------
-It is also possible to use references instead of values in the validation rules.
+It is also possible to use references instead of values in the validation rules or values.

-They are written as object with:
+References are written as object with:

-- `reference` - the type of reference: `absolute`, `relative`, `external`
+- `reference` - the type of reference where the value comes from
+  - STRUCT: read from the validating structure
+  - DATA: read from the given data structure
+  - ENV: read from environment variable
+  - FILE: read from file
-- `source` - the path to get the value
+- `path` - the path to get the value
 - `operation` - function which will be used on retrieved value

-External references will be checked against the data element given to the validator.
+If using the `STRUCT` reference the `path` will be relative from the containing object.
+But it may use:

+- `^ xxx`- to make it absolute
+- `< xxx` - to use the parent structure element
+- `<< xxx` - to use the grandparent element

+If using the `DATA` reference the `path` have to reference the element absolutely.

+If using the `ENV` reference the `path` will be the environment name: `MYSQL_HOST`

+If using the `FILE` reference the `path` will be the file path and should be absolute.

+### Use references in structure definition

+If used in structure checks it may need a second validation round but this is done automatically in the background.

 ``` coffee
 validator.check 'test', value,